antoineMoPa/shortcutlib/README.md

-shortcutlib
+shortcutLib
 ===========

-Unstable[Not yet stable], GPL, jQuery-like javascript library
+GPL, jQuery-like javascript library

+Warning: shortutLib is not ready for production yet.
+I recommend Zepto.js for similar features and lightness.

 Don't you feel sad to depend on jQuery for all your projects?
 I personnaly wanted to implement the jQuery functions I use the most in a lightweight library that does not try to fix old browsers.